johndjameson/johndjameson.com/source/blog/ligatures-and-kerning-in-letterspaced-type.md

 description: "Letterspacing affects type's horizontal rhythm, and so do kerning and ligatures.
 Combining all three of them can make for beautifully spaced typography."
 ---

 I recently [wrote an article][guidelines] about the general guidelines for letterspacing type on the web. _This article_ is a follow-up and much more focused, so bear that in mind as you continue reading.
-I'd recommend checking out the last one if you want a quick an overview of using letterspacing on the web.
+I'd recommend checking out the last one if you want a quick overview of using letterspacing on the web.

 Now with that out of the way, let's jump right into the rules for letterspacing type with kerning and ligatures.

 Kerning
 -------

-It's always a good idea to enable kerning in titles, headings, and other display type.
+It's a good practice to enable kerning in titles, headings, and other display type.
 These elements attract the most attention in a design, so it's important to get their details _just right_ when typesetting.

 ### Tight letterspacing